-Prerequisite:

-Prior experience in instrumental ensemble.

-1 year of middle/high school band with a passing grade OR several months of successful private lesson instruction.
+Prerequisite: Minimum 1 year of middle/high school band with a passing grade OR several months of private lesson instruction.
+This is NOT a beginning band course; students must know how to play an instrument before enrolling.
+Students new to Clearview must contact the Band Director before enrollment to determine eligibility.